 Sheree defines diversity as the representation of different demographics within a workforce.
-Of particular importance is looking at underrepresented groups in comparison to the majority demographics of an organisation.
-To be inclusive, an organisation needs to have policies, environments, and communities in place — among other things — to allow people to thrive.
+Of particular importance is looking at underrepresented groups in comparison to the majority demographics of an organization.
+To be inclusive, an organization needs to have policies, environments, and communities in place— among other things—to allow people to thrive.

-While diversity without inclusion is fruitless, Sheree believes that only one thing is even more fruitless — measuring diversity and not measuring inclusion.
-When companies fail to realise that, people leave.
+While diversity without inclusion is fruitless, Sheree believes that only one thing is even more fruitless—measuring diversity and not measuring inclusion.
+When companies fail to realize that, people leave.
 Even those that do stay will build up resentment toward the business.
-Discover how Sheree and the Peakon team are combatting this internally by checking out our DE&I 2020 report and strategy.

 As exclusion and discrimination has been the deliberate course of action for decades, we must also be purposeful and deliberate with inclusion.
-Sheree firmly believes that people have to stop thinking that inclusion will happen by itself if you have lots of “nice people in your business”.
+Sheree firmly believes that people have to stop thinking that inclusion will happen by itself if you have a lot of “nice people in your business.”
 Being nice isn’t the same thing as being anti-racist or anti-sexist.

 Patrick: When I ask people what they love about their environment that they work in, the common theme in their response is when a person can just be themselves at work.

 Whether it’s the ability to show their quirkiness, to show their passions outside of work, or just to openly discuss what they believe in, the core theme is that an environment of inclusion is not only expected from employees — it’s absolutely necessary for a business to succeed.